danpelis/CPE322/README.md

 This model was part of a larger system that was meant to first detect a person and then try to identify the person using facial recognition.
 Slack was also used to send alerts to the user for intruders.

 ## Links
-I followed steps from this article to get started:
+### I followed steps from the article below:
+(He also provided the scripts to convert my training files and i followed the structure of his project for my repo.)

 https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9

-The files I discussed can be found in this repo:
+### The files I discussed can be found in this repo:
 https://github.com/tensorflow/models